RedSkyLabs/RSSC2018-Wireless-Attack-Lab/README.md

 3. A wireless card compatiable with Kali Linux to scan/monitor wireless networks in your vicinity.

 ## Air Monitor
-Here you will walk through the process of monitoring wireless networks and capturing a WPA2 handshake.
+You will walk through the process of monitoring wireless networks and capturing a WPA2 handshake.
+You will need one Terminal window open to execute the following steps.

-1. The iwconfig command will show any wireless cards in the computer.
+1. In your terminal, execute the iwconfig command to show any wireless cards in the computer.
 ```bash
 iwconfig
 ```